alexandrebouchard/tips/README.md

 ------------

-The core of this package is in TimeIntegratedPathSampler, which in turns is based on two functions:
+The core of this package is in TimeIntegratedPathSampler, which in turns is based on three functions:

 First, runTIPS(), shown below, which is just an IS algorithm.